Dr Neil McKenzie (PhD, CChem, MRSC)

 National CJD Research and Surveillance Unit (NCJDRSU) Centre for Clinical Brain Sciences (CCBS) Royal Society of Chemistry (RSC)

-Current research interestsThe application of RT-QuIC as a diagnostic tool for clinical identification in protein misfolding diseases.
-The production & use of A-Syn, Tau, TDP-43 and truncate PrP in RT-QuIC.
+Current research interestsThe application of RT-QuIC as a diagnostic tool for clinical identification in protein misfolding diseases, including CJD, ALS/MND and FTD.
+The production & use of various recombiant proteins in diagnostic RT-QuIC.
 Investigating how physical parameters affect the reproducibility of prion protein behaviour in diagnostic assays.

 Past research interestsProtein folding, assay development, fluorescence technologies, small molecule inhibitors, protein-protein interactions.